text Protocol

 fwrite($client, $buffer2);

-The text protocol can be debugged using a telnet client.
-For example, in the following example:
+The text protocol can be debugged using a telnet client, for example, in the following example:

-Create a new file test.php
+Create a file named test.php

 require_once __DIR__ . '/Workerman/Autoloader.php';